arusanov/typedash/README.md

 ### Usage

-From TypeScript (using webpack2 or rollup)
+From TypeScript/es6 (using webpack2 or rollup)

 ```typescript
 import {noop} from 'typedash'